giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 Our final implementation is just a bit less than 30 lines of pretty printing but we got quite a nice value out of it:

-- you learned about `doc.force_break` as a way to force the pretty printer to nicely handle break that should always be split
+- You learned about `doc.force_break` as a way to force the pretty printer to nicely handle break that should always be split
-- hopefully you got a better understanding of how `doc.nest` can help you nest arbitrarily deep data structures
+- Hopefully you got a better understanding of how `doc.nest` can help you nest arbitrarily deep data structures

 If you want to take a look at the full implementation code, you can find it